jdougan/Enfilades-1984/README.md

 The tests are in `grant-test.py` and currently do not test cuts, recombines or rearranges.

 ### Issues
+* Internally there are no checks to see it a node is upper or bottom, which would make more sense than the key checking in the pseudocode.
 * Does weird things with zero (.0.) keys, seems they should not be used, but no mention of this or error checking.
 * Unclear on the possibility of negative key values.
 * Unclear what empty and single element enfilades should be like.
 * There are a couple of possible ways to reconstruct retrieve(), not sure what was intended.
 * Node splitting in append is getting disps wrong in the new node.
-* Data elements with a naturalWidth greater than 1 give unintuitive results.
+* Appending data elements with a naturalWidth greater than 1 gives unintuitive results.

 ### Sources
 * Announcement of finding the grant app front matter with the curse: http://habitatchronicles.com/2006/06/things-you-find-while-cleaning-your-office/